-A little later, Keith Emerson, keyboard player for the groups Nice and ELP (Emerson, Lake and Palmer), was he himself to become an ambassador for Moog synths.
-He was one of the first to play a Moog modular on stage during a tour (A 3C system).
-Jan Hammer was also one of the first users of Moog systems.
-Big groups like Tangerine Dream, the Beatles or the Rolling Stones, would also become modular Moog owners.
+A little later, Keith Emerson, keyboard player for the groups Nice and ELP (Emerson, Lake and Palmer), was he himself to become an ambassador for the brand.
+He was one of the first to play a Modular on stage during a tour (A 3C system).
+Jan Hammer was also one of the first users of modular systems.
+Big groups like Tangerine Dream, the Beatles or the Rolling Stones, would also become modular system owners.